Jamaal239/building-a-linux-router-virtualbox/README.md

 Next, I booted into the Ubuntu server to identify the system names of the network interface cards (NICs) assigned by VirtualBox so I could prepare them for configuration.

 <img width="918" height="885" alt="screenshot_02" src="https://github.com/user-attachments/assets/c0c7383e-4602-4330-b7cd-fbe739505bbf" />
-> **Figure 2: Verifying Available Network Interfaces via Linux CLI** > *Caption: Running the `ip link show` command reveals the active network adapters on the Linux kernel.
-This step was crucial to identify `enp0s3` (connected to Subnet A) and `enp0s8` (connected to Subnet B) before writing the IP configuration files.*
+> Figure 2: Verifying Available Network Interfaces via Linux CLI >
+> Running the `ip link show` command reveals the active network adapters on the Linux kernel.
+This step was crucial to identify `enp0s3` (connected to Subnet A) and `enp0s8` (connected to Subnet B) before writing the IP configuration files.

 ---